KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/managing-text-lists/managing-text-lists.md

 4. Unfortunately, this query will not run!
 You will see an error message : **result of string concatenation is too long**

-This is situation with almost every other cloud data warehouse.
+This is a situation with almost every other cloud data warehouse.
 It returns an error message and there is no way around the problem.

 ## STEP 2 - Efficiently Managing Very Long Strings

-Fortunately, Autonomous Data Warehouse has a unique capability in that it can trap this error directly within the LISTAGG function.
+Fortunately, Autonomous Data Warehouse has a unique capability in that it can trap this error directly within the `LISTAGG` function.

-Our LISTAGG function looks like this:
+Our `LISTAGG` function looks like this:

 <pre>LISTAGG(email, ',' ON OVERFLOW TRUNCATE '...'
 WITH COUNT) WITHIN GROUP (ORDER BY username) AS customer_list</pre>